Our Dedicated Staff

 and ensuring that traditions are not forgotten.
 Josh maintains that understanding

-identity is key to one’s life and he helps other to maintain their identity.
+identity is key to one’s life and he helps others to maintain their identity.

 Sara M. Medel, Student Assistant

-Sara is a fifth year student majoring in Business with a concentration in Accounting.
+Sara is a fifth year student majoring in Business with a concentration in Marketing.

 She is of Pomo, Miwok and Yuki descent.
 For three years she was the treasurer of the